-Attendance Policy: Students should plan to attend class, actively contribute to discussions and activities in class, and be prepared to respond to discussion questions posted on online or raised in class by the professor and other students.
-While no official points are offered for attendance, students who are absent will earn no course engagement points for the week, and late assignments may be assigned a penalty of one letter grade reduction for each day that they are late.
+Attendance Policy: Students should plan to attend class, actively contribute to discussions and activities in class, and be prepared to respond to discussion questions posted online or raised in class by the professor and other students.
+While no official points are offered for attendance, students who are absent will earn no course engagement points for the week.

-Your grade for course engagement will be determined by your degree of completion of/participation in classwork and online assignments.
-In general, participation in the online discussion board, in-class activities and participation, original contributions of online questions, and other creative and relevant activities are necessary for full points in this area.
+Course and professional engagement points will be determined by your degree of completion of/participation in classwork, online assignments, and discussion with other TESOL professionals.
+Active participation in online discussion boards and in-class activities and discussion, original contributions of questions, and other creative and relevant activities are necessary for full points in this area.